 Besides stealing your data, malware can slow your network.
 A sudden slowdown with no other apparent cause is often malware.

-The issue may really be within your network in the form of poor configurations.
-An internal audit can help you identify if this applies to you.
+The issue may be in your network, in the form of poor configurations.
+An internal audit can help you identify this.

-Latency is just one side effect of a greater issue; and, is also one of the most frustrating for a user to experience.
+Latency is just one frustrating side effect of a greater issue.

-When your computer reaches out to another part of a network, like a website, it sends a small data packet (known as a ping) to confirm that there is a connection made through call-and-response.
-Latency is the delay in the time it takes for the ping to be sent out and returned.
-The higher the latency, the longer it takes, and the worse the user’s experience is.
+When your computer connects to another part of a network, like a website, it sends a small data packet, called a ping, to confirm the connection.
+Latency is the time it takes for the ping to be sent out and returned.
+If latency is high, connections are slow.

-Reach out to your IT resource for more assistance with your network’s performance, or give the team here at COMPANYNAME a call.
-We can be reached at PHONENUMBER.
+Reach out to your IT resource for assistance with network speed, or give the team here at Quikteks a call at (973) 882-4644.
+We can help.